qlik-oss/core-website/docs/services/license-service/README.md

 ### LEF back-end connectivity

-When deployed, the License Service must have access to the Qlik licensing back-end.
-In a deployment, it must be ensured that the License Service can access and communicate with the following URLs:
+When deployed, the License Service must have access to the Qlik licensing back-end, which means it needs to be able to access the following external URLs:

 - `http://lef1.qliktech.com`
 - `http://lef2.qliktech.com`